Meqn/v-resize-observer/libs/README.md

 - 🕰 Based on `ResizeObservable API` implementation
 - 🎁 Support `vue2` and `vue3`
 - 💊 Support the use of directives or components
-- 🧲 Optimization: Provide mechanism to limit resize event triggering frequency
+- 🧲 Optimize the frequency of triggering resize events
 - 🛠 Support browsers: IE9+/Edge/Chrome/Safari/Firefox